pessolato/pessolato.github.io/content/posts/go-str-map-microbench/index.md

 ## CPU Profiling Tells the Real Story

-To resolve the discrepancy, I performed CPU profiling—and things began to make sense.
+I profiled both functions for CPU and things began to make sense.

 ![Graph of CPU Profile](Profile-ByByteIndex-VS-ByRuneRange.png "Graph of CPU Profile")

 As shown, `CountNucleotidesByByteIndex` calls the generic `mapassign` function, which is significantly slower than the specialized `mapassign_fast32` function called by `CountNucleotidesByRuneRange`.

-I had been focused on **string iteration**, but the **map operations** were the real performance bottleneck.
+This led me to realize that I had been focused on **string iteration**, but the **map operations** were the real performance bottleneck.
 Specifically, the **type of map key** used has a surprisingly large impact.

 ### Internal Map Implementations in Go

 Go’s runtime uses different internal functions for map assignment based on the key type:

-* For generic key types like `byte`, Go uses the slower `mapassign`.
+* For smaller key types like `byte`, Go uses the slower, more generic, `mapassign` function.
-* For certain primitive types (e.g., `int32`, used by `rune`), it uses optimized variants like `mapassign_fast32`.
+* For the `int32` type (of which `rune` is an alias of), it uses optimized variants like `mapassign_fast32`.

 This optimization for `int32` made the rune-based implementation significantly faster, despite the overhead of rune decoding.